elliot736/authz-playground/README.md

 ![Sequence Diagram](docs/sequence-diagram.png)

-Intentional choices:
+Design decisions:

 - **Hand-written recursive descent parser.** The Cedar subset grammar is small enough that a parser generator would be overkill.
 Two clean passes: tokenize, then parse.
 Errors report line and column numbers.
 - **Separated lexer and parser.** Each stage is independently testable.
 The token stream is a clean contract between them.
-Adding a new keyword means adding a token type and a parser rule — nothing else changes.
+Adding a new keyword means adding a token type and a parser rule, nothing else changes.
 - **Zero runtime dependencies.** The whole tool is TypeScript and `node`.
 No CLI framework, no YAML parser, no external anything.
-Cedar files are parsed with the custom parser, requests are JSON.
+Cedar files are parsed with the custom parser.
+Requests are JSON.
 - **Deny-overrides by design.** Not configurable.
-If you need permit-overrides semantics you're probably building something that shouldn't be a playground tool.
+If you need permit-overrides semantics, you're probably building something that shouldn't be a playground tool.

 See [docs/adr/](docs/adr/) for the full decision records.

+---

 ## Development